azawawi/farabi6/README.md

     farabi6
     # Open http://localhost:3030 in your browser

-You can also change the port using the following command:
+You can also change the hostname and/or port using the following command:

-    farabi6 --port=4040
+    farabi6 --hostname=localhost --port=4040

 ## Testing